oeg-upm/website/data/projects/CiudadesAbiertas-en.md

 ## Role of the oeg in this project
-More specifically, in this project the OEG-UPM is working fundamentally in
+More specifically, in this project the OEG-UPM is working fundamentally in:

+* Modularization works on certain components already developed by the Zaragoza City Council.
+This modularization work is being carried out so that these components can be used independently from the rest of the existing components on the platform.

 ## Some relevant results